cedx/akismet.php/doc/features/key_verification.md

   try {
     $blog = new Blog(new Uri('https://www.yourblog.com'));
     $client = new Client('123YourAPIKey', $blog);

     $isValid = $client->verifyKey();
     echo $isValid ?
-'The API key is valid' : 'The API key is invalid';
+'The API key is valid.' : 'The API key is invalid.';
   }

   catch (ClientException $e) {